David Villar Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 6.7 K/9, the worst in the league.
+- The Tigers pitching staff ranks 29th in the league with a collective 7.1 strikeouts per nine innings.

-- The Tigers' 6.25 team ERA ranks 29th among all MLB pitching staffs.
+- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.97).

-- Tigers pitchers combine to surrender 21 total home runs at a rate of 1.8 per game (fourth-most in the league).
+- Tigers pitchers combine to surrender 23 total home runs at a clip of 1.8 per game (second-most in baseball).

-- Wentz (0-2) makes the start for the Tigers, his third of the season.
+- Lorenzen will take the mound to start for the Tigers, his first this season.

-- His most recent appearance came on Saturday against the Boston Red Sox, when the left-hander tossed 1 2/3 innings, surrendering five earned runs while giving up just one hit.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old righty started the game and went six scoreless innings against the Oakland Athletics.

 © 2023 Data Skrive.
 All rights reserved.